Viet281101/OpenCV_Python/README.md

 ~$ pip3 install face_recognition
 ```

-Here is the link to see more: https://github.com/ageitgey/face_recognition
+Click here to see more: https://github.com/ageitgey/face_recognition